gplepage/corrfitter/doc/html/_sources/example-etas-Ds.rst.txt

 Note:

-- This is a relatively simple fit, taking only a couple of seconds on a laptop.
+- This is a relatively simple fit, taking only a second or so on a laptop.

 - Fits with only one or two terms in the fit function are poor, with